squeeton/the-dim/~Sessions/2025-11-05 Session Note.md

 must kill him to stop him.

 where is cloudhaven?
-gates of the afterlife for his people.
+gates of the afterlife for giants.

 how to find the gate.
 **the horn shows the way**, but [[Waurgrim]] destroyed the horn.

-dont know how to fix the horn. language of his children. language of the [[Ordning]] cloud giants.
+dont know how to fix the horn. language of his children. language of the [[Ordning]] giants.

 we ask about Aalfjor and Bjirstella we ask super racistly if he knows them.